 Although the name of the node (System DSN name) is specified as an option in the CREATE SERVER statement, it is required for Microsoft SQL Server data sources.
-On Windows, obtain the DSN from the System DSN tab of the Windows ODBC Data Administrator tool.
-On AIX, obtain the DSN from the .odbc.ini file in the DB2 instance owners home directory.

 See the DB2 SQL Reference for additional options that you can use with the CREATE WRAPPER statement.